 State Pier sits at the bottom of Union Street in New Bedford and serves as one of the central hubs for cargo and passenger operations.
 (Click here for the location of State Pier.)
 The facility is a bulkheaded wharf of steel and stone construction with timber pile supported piers on the North, South, and East Apron.

 Free passenger ferry shuttle service is provided between State Pier and the Whales Tooth Parking Lot.
-The HDC has berthing agreements with ferry and cruise operators for use of the facility for these operations.
-The HDC signs agreements with event owners to use State Pier for special events.
+The NBPA has berthing agreements with ferry and cruise operators for use of the facility for these operations.
+The NBPA signs agreements with event owners to use State Pier for special events.